aws-samples/aws-cdk-web-administered-apps/README.md

 ## Configuration

 To enable this project to be used to deploy multiple different web projects, all configuration is done in the `parameters.properties` file.
-The configuration items are named and annotated with comments that hopefully make it clear what they are.
+The configuration items are named and annotated with comments that explain their function.

 The `[default]` stanza sets the default app name and environment that will be deployed if you don't specify them on the command line.